 Buying investment property is a great way to build a portfolio that delivers wealth now and sets you up for a comfortable retirement in the future.
 But buying property can be expensive if you’re not careful.
-In this blog post, you’ll learn how to buy an investment property in Ohio and Southern California with no deposit.
+In this blog post, you’ll learn how to buy an investment property in Ohio and California with no deposit.

 There are few types of investments better than real estate.
 Real estate assets appreciate over time, they’re an excellent hedge against market declines, and the cash flow you get from a rental property is a game-changing way to build wealth.

 Unfortunately, many investors find that real estate investment properties can be too expensive to purchase, even just saving up a deposit for each property you want to buy can really add up and you might find it difficult to save up enough money for a deposit.
-Fortunately, if you want to know how to buy an investment property in Ohio and Southern California with no deposit, there are 3 effective strategies to use.
+Fortunately, if you want to know how to buy an investment property in Ohio and California with no deposit, there are 3 effective strategies to use.

 Strategy #1.
 Seller Financing